 Who is a first time home buyer?
 A first time home buyer is defined as an individual, who has not had an ownership interest in a home within the last three years.
-If you fit this definition, you might be eligible for down payment assistance.
+If you fit this definition, you might be eligible for one of several available down payment assistance programs.

 Colorado down payment assistance programs have no seller conditions or contribution requirements.
 The only requirement to satisfy government assistance housing guidelines is that your family income must meet the stipulated minimum, which varies according to the number of your dependents and the median income for the area in which you intend to purchase.

-- Contact Colorado First Time Home Buyer To find a lender in your area.
+- Contact the Colorado First Time Home Buyer Team To find a lender in your area.

 - The lender will determine your eligibility based on program criteria.

 - The lender can explain the estimated maximum loan amount and sales price limit for the county in which you are purchasing.

 - The lender will also explain the income limit for the county in which you are purchasing.